Figgy Pudding Bites

 Wash the figs, cut off the hard little stem at the top, make two cuts three-quarters of the way down the fig to form a cross.

 Gently ease the fig open and spoon in a dollop of rice pudding.
-Make as
+Make as many as you want for dessert.
+Three on a plate with a couple of cookies on the side should be ample for most folks.

 You can also stuff the figs with tapioca or your favorite ice cream.
 Or for an appetizer switch the stuffing to a soft cheese or a blue cheese.
 Gorgonzola or St Andrea are especially delicious with figs.